 Start your engine up and make sure the red oil pressure light on your dashboard is lightening up and then go off after a couple of seconds.

-Let your engine idle for around 15 seconds and then turn it off.
+Let your engine idle for around 15 seconds to make sure that the new oil filter is filled up with oil again and then turn off your engine.

 Step 8: Check your dipstick

-Then check your dipstick and make sure It is between min and max.
+Check your oil dipstick and make sure the level is between min and max sign.

-Step 9: Start your engine and let it idle
+Step 9: Start up your engine and let it idle

-If your oil volume is right you could start your engine and let it idle for 10 minutes or take it for a drive.
+If your oil level is okay, you can now start your engine and let it idle for 10 minutes or take it for a test drive.

 Step 10: Final step

-It’s not that hard to replace your oil yourself at home if you make everything with care.
+It’s not that hard to replace your oil yourself at home if you are careful and follow the instructions carefully!